Endava/BEEQ/README.md

 ## Contributing 💻

 💥 If you are in the mood and want to help 🙂, please read carefully our [Contributing Guidelines](./CONTRIBUTING.md) and Development Standards.

+❗️ When working on a bug fix, new feature, etc., please notice that we follow a [GitFlow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
+Make sure to [follow the instructions from the Contributing Branching Strategy guidelines](./CONTRIBUTING.md#branching-strategy) about how to create your branch when starting to work on a bug/hot fixing, new feature, etc.

 ## Documentation 📖